AuthSlimes/AuthSlimes/README.md

 ### How to verify the BitSlime Certificate was signed by our Intermediate CA (Slime Signing Intermediate CA)

 You can use the Certificate chain (the Intermediate and Root CA Certificates) to do this with openssl.
+The CA chain is found [here](https://raw.githubusercontent.com/BitSlimes/BitSlimes/main/Slime_Certificate_Authority/CA_Chain.pem)

 `openssl verify -CAfile CA_chain.pem BitSlimeCertificate.pem`